-Ask any entrepreneur; we don't measure time in units of weeks or months, but from deadline to deadline, launch to launch and failure to failure.
-It's how we gauge our impact on the world.
+Ask any entrepreneur.
+We don’t measure time in weeks or months but from deadline to deadline, launch to launch, and failure to failure.

 The Toxicity of Chronic Stress